• Quality Therapy for Individuals, Couples & Families That Deliver Results!

 Winter Is Coming….

-September 5, 2021/0 Comments/in depression, Louisville Health and Healing News, Mental Health/by Louisville Health and Healing
+September 5, 2021/0 Comments/in Depression, Louisville Health and Healing News, Mental Health/by Louisville Health & Healing

 Do you ever feel sad when winter is coming?
 Well so did John Snow, but he probably had different reasons than we do, like evil witches, looney girlfriends, and battle fatigue.
 For us, it’s often the holidays that bring about the blues; but there is another phenomenon that occurs frequently.
 Being sad during the winter months can also be part of an actual depressive disorder known as Seasonal Affective Disorder–or, you guessed it–SAD.
 A closer look at this disorder can give some insight about how to navigate the symptoms.